 It’s important to work out what you want from your stone worktops.

 Every stone has different different properties.

-Granite & marble offer that characterful appearance, where quartz, Dekton & Lapitec offer something more subtle in their appearance.
+Granite & marble offer that characterful appearance, while quartz, Dekton & Lapitec offer something more subtle in their appearance.

 Some granite’s are more porous or absorbent than other types of granite.